Hand sanitizers are supposed to protect your

 The safest way to sanitize your hands is with soap and water.
 And for most situations it is enough to protect you from germs.
 But, when you need something more there are less toxic options.

-If you want a safer alcohol hand sanitizer, EO Hand Sanitizers is a plant-based germ-killer that contains 60% organic alcohol in the form of ethanol.
+If you want a safer alcohol hand sanitizer, EO Hand Sanitizer and Everyone Hand Sanitizer are plant-based germ-killers that contain 60% organic alcohol in the form of ethanol.
 Finally Pure hand sanitizer is another good option that uses witch hazel.

 However, any alcohol-based hand sanitizers will enhance skin absorption, even ones with no toxic chemicals.